 In essence, great activities make a great STEM center.
 It's not about the space you're using or the money you spend building it.
 It's about using it methodically and skillfully, to give your students the best possible learning experience.

 A STEM classroom is much more than just practicing science, technology, engineering, and math.
 It is a completely different way of learning, far from the classical school experience.

 "If you give your students a chance to learn by exploring and having fun, you gradually change their entire mindset related to school.
 You no longer give them the answers to all the questions.
 You don't ask them to learn what you serve them.
 Instead, you ask them to find the answers.
 You allow them to learn a lesson based on their own assumptions, mistakes, and conclusions.
 By doing this, you make way for new ideas to be born." , explains Chloe Davidson, a high-school teacher and an editor at Rated by Students.

 What do you say?
 Are you ready to start working on your classroom STEM center?

 Arm yourself with imagination and new ideas.
 Collect all the materials you can put your hands on.
 Create a concept and start working on it.

 You could even make this a class assignment!
 Ask your students to help you set up the STEM center- it's a great first STEM activity.

-Daniela McVicker is a freelance writer, blogger, and editor at Top Writers Review.
+Daniela McVicker is a freelance writer, blogger, and editor at Top Writers Review and at Studyclerk.com.
 She graduated from Durham University and has an MA in psychological science.
-Her passion is travel and finding ways to enrich students' learning experience.
+Her passion is a travel and finding ways to enrich students' learning experiences.